 - A one page motivation letter explaining why their skills, knowledge and experience make them a particularly suitable candidate for the given position.

 - A 500 words research proposal on the problematic described above.

-The contact details of three referees; do not send reference letters.
+- Contact details of three referees (do not send reference letters).

 Deadline and starting date:

-Applications will be considered starting from Feb 15 2018, and then continuously until the position is filled.
-The starting date is September 2018.
+Applications will be considered starting from April 12, 2021, and then continuously until the position is filled.
+The position will be available from September 1, 2021.